klyvedev/klyve/docs/testing.md

 ### Initiate Automated UI Testing
 Useful for end-to-end regression of the interface.
 * **Prerequisite:** A valid "UI Test Command" (e.g., Selenium, Playwright) must be configured in *Project Settings*.
-* **Action:** Klyve generates the tests and executes the UI runner in a background process.
+* **Action:** Klyve generates the tests and executes your UI test runner in a background process.
 * **Outcome:** Parses the runner's raw output to produce an **Automated Front-End Test Report**.

 ---